richxrich/sublime-liquid/README.md

 # Liquid (and front matter for Jekyll) syntax for Sublime Text

-Provides syntax highlighting for HTML and Markdown files that contain [Liquid](https://shopify.github.io/liquid/).
+Provides syntax highlighting for HTML and Markdown files with [Shopify Liquid](https://shopify.github.io/liquid/) template tags.

-For working with [Jekyll](https://jekyllrb.com), this package will also provide proper syntax highlighting for yaml front matter.
+For working with [Jekyll](https://jekyllrb.com), this package will also provides proper syntax highlighting for yaml front matter.

 ## Usage